mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     }
 ```

 In the section dedicated to flow transformation, we didn't introduce any flavor of the `flatMap` function.
 It's typical for data structures representing a collection of values to offer such a function.
-However, the emission of values in a flow can be delayed or even stopped.
+In the case of flows, the emission of values can be delayed or even stopped.
 So, it's not straightforward to come up with a proper implementation of the `flatMap` function.
 We need to understand which flow has precedence over the other.

 The Kotlin Coroutine library provides three different implementations of the `flatMap` function: `flatMapConcat`, `flatMapMerge`, and `flatMapLatest`.
 Since the first two functions are the most used, we'll focus on them.

 The `flatMapConcat` function processes the emitted values of the first flow and, for each, the associated emitted values of the second flow.
-In other words, it waits for the second flow to emit all its values before processing the next value of the first flow.
+In other words, **it waits for the second flow to emit all its values before processing the next value of the first flow**.
 It's defined as follows in the coroutine library:

 ```kotlin
 @ExperimentalCoroutinesApi